itsays-zqc/my-website/docs/test/v2_core/2Structure.md

-### 2.2.2 Arc waveguide/Arc waveguide 3D
+### 2.1.2 Arc waveguide/Arc waveguide 3D

-To create an arc waveguide within the project using code  `type="ArcWaveguide"`.
+To establish an arc waveguide within the project, utilize the code `type="ArcWaveguide"`.

 **Example:**